RAILROAD SIGNALS of the U.S.

 C&O Signals in Kentucky

-RSUS is proud to present a series of pictures from Chase Gunnoe, who has been making an effort to go out and document the remaining C&O signals near where he lives on the CSX's Kanawha Sub-Division, east of Russell KY.
+Here is a series of pictures from Chase Gunnoe, who has been making an effort to go out and document the remaining C&O signals near where he lives on the CSX's Kanawha Sub-Division, east of Russell KY.
 All photos are copyrighted by Chase and used with his permission.

 EB CSX freight at Big Sandy Junction, MP 513.5, Catlettsburg KY 1/13/2010